Aetherinox/csf-firewall/docs/docs/usage/cheatsheet/conf.md

 ## Full Version

 This is a copy of the original CSF `/etc/csf/csf.conf` config file available from our :aetherx-axb-github: [repository](https://github.com/Aetherinox/csf-firewall).
-It contains all comments and is the version you receive when downloading the latest version of ConfigServer Firewall & Security.
+It contains all comments and is the version you receive when downloading the latest version of ConfigServer Security & Firewall.

 ```ini
 --8<-- "https://raw.githubusercontent.com/Aetherinox/csf-firewall/main/extras/example_configs/etc/csf/csf.conf"